 Switching can be as easy as a five-minute call, especially if you use a service like Utilities Now, which handles the comparison and enrollment for you, at no cost.

 Want to make switching even simpler?
-Let us do the work — we’ll find you a cheaper rate and manage the switch for you, so you can relax and enjoy uninterrupted savings.
+Let us do the work.
+We’ll find you a cheaper rate and manage the switch for you, so you can relax and enjoy uninterrupted savings.

 Fixed Rate vs. Variable Rate: What’s Better?